JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 Training Strategy
 ---
 I implemented a piece of advice from my previous project review in that the model's training is conditional on its calculated loss improvement; it stops training when the error loss stops decreasing.
-I average the last three validation loss and compared that value with the current validation loss -- if the model's current validation loss is less than the average loss continue training.
+I averaged the last three validation loss and compared that value with the current validation loss -- if the model's current validation loss is less than the average loss continue training.
 In addition, the model is saved after each epoch, that is, only if the validation loss improves.
+This strategy is implemented cell block `Train, Validate, and Save Model`

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/model-mean-squared-error-loss.png)

 I found the absolute value of the training or validation MSE loss was not an explicit indicator that the car would drive successfully.

 After the car successfully drove around most of the track, I noticed trouble spots on the course: sharp turns.
-Although tuning parts of the model may help (Dropout, MaxPool, more/less fully connected layers, etc) I realized more training was needed just in just those sharp turns.
+Although tuning parts of the model helped (Dropout, MaxPool, more/less fully connected layers, etc) I realized more training was needed just in those sharp turns.
 I drove/trained the car on how to approach the turns with six iterations for each turn.
 I also emphasized hugging the inner curve.
 As human drivers, it's much more natural to turn closer to the inner curve and override the sensation of centripetal force than to let the car drift to the outer curve.

 ## Test the Model

 Ultimately, a successful model means that the car is able to drive one lap around a test track.

 **The car shall:**
-* not have its tire leave the any part of the track
+* not have its tires leave the any part of the track
 * not climb or hit any of the road's raised ledges
-* not hit any of the landmarks of the course (posts, bridge railing, etc.)
+* not hit any of the coure's landmarks/structures (posts, bridge railing, etc.)

 The final video of the car driving autonomously is uploaded as `video.mp4`